-- Understand the principles of the time value of money. - Calculate short-term interest rates and yields, including forward-forward rates. - Understand the function of the money market, the differences and similarities between the major types of cash market instruments, and how they satisfy the requirements of different borrowers and lenders. - Be able to apply spot exchange rate quotations. - Understand basic spot FX dealing terminology and the role of specialist intermediaries. - Understand the mechanics of using money market interest rate derivatives to hedge interest rate risk. - The fundamentals of ACI dealing options. - Recognize the principal classes and types and understand the terminology. - Understand asset and liability management fundamentals as managing and hedging risks arising from mismatches between the asset and liability side of a bank's balance sheets. - Understand why risk is inherent in banks' business models and why effective risk management is crucial for banks' success.
+- Understand the principles of the time value of money. - Calculate short-term interest rates and yields, including forward-forward rates. - Understand the function of the money market, the differences and similarities between the major types of cash market instruments, and how they satisfy the requirements of different borrowers and lenders. - Be able to apply spot exchange rate quotations. - Understand basic spot FX dealing terminology and the role of specialist intermediaries. - Understand how to hedge interest rate risk using money market and interest rate derivatives. - Understand the fundamentals of ACI dealing options. - Recognize the principal classes and types and understand the terminology. - Understand asset and liability management fundamentals as managing and hedging risks arising from mismatches between a bank's asset and liability sides of its balance sheets. - Understand why risk is inherent in banks' business models and why effective risk management is crucial for success.

-Targeted Competencies
+Targeted Competencies: